69- A Rebuke and an Exhortation

 Yet, inside me came self-justifying thoughts: “but you obviously don’t understand”….“do you want to know how many people I’ve led to the Lord?”….“why I lived alone for 3 years before we got married and I have a wonderfully close relationship with Jesus!”

 Without relating the discussion, the point was: Dan wanted me to be aware that I say very often “I can’t”– that I give up and I am immobilized.
 Well taken.
 He’s right.

-The exhortation that came from Dan was that instead of freezing up, that I pray continually and without ceasing, realizing my flesh will never change and I’ll ALWAYS have to be going to God for His power.
+The exhortation that came from Dan was that instead of freezing up, that need to pray continually and without ceasing, realizing my flesh will never change and that I’ll ALWAYS have to be going to God for His power.
 The only thing that will change will be that it will be easier to go to Him.

 I have no defense.
 As I listened, and my inner voice stopped, I did not feel defensive.
 I know it was God.
 I have only praises and thanksgiving.
 Thank You, Lord Jesus.
 Amen

 I looked back in my journals after I wrote the above, because I remembered reading an “I can’t” entry!!